-Princeton in Dar es Salaam is an intensive eight-week course in Swahili language instruction.
-Students can choose between elementary or intermediate Swahili language instruction.
-Students who successfully complete the program will receive credit for Elementary Swahili I (SWA 101T) and Elementary Swahili II (SWA 102T) OR Intermediate Swahili I (SWA 105T) and Intermediate Swahili II (SWA 107T).
-The two courses, at either the elementary or intermediate level, and the final course grades will appear on the Princeton University transcript.
+Princeton in Dar es Salaam is an intensive eight-week course in intermediate level Swahili language instruction.
+Students who successfully complete the program will receive credit for Intermediate Swahili I (SWA 105T) and Intermediate Swahili II (SWA 107T).
+The two courses and the final course grades will appear on the Princeton University transcript.

 In addition to in-class language instruction in Kiswahili, students have the opportunity to use their free time to volunteer in the local community through activities in local schools, youth programs, and non-governmental community services.